Purpose of Biology Program

 I. Ecology Core Courses (8 Sem.
 Hrs.):

-Choose 16-17 hours of approved electives.
+Choose 27 hours of upper division electives.
 A total of at least 120 hours is required to graduate with the B.S. degree.
-(See below for a note about the advanced Mathematics requirement for for Ecology students.)

 B. Marine Biology Track